-Marble is also a softer material than quartz, making kitchen worktops more vulnerable to scratches and stains.
+Marble is also a softer material than quartz, making it more vulnerable to scratches and stains.
 As with other natural stones, marble will need a sealant applied each year as protection.

-A marble worktop can offer a traditional elegance but, due to the uniqueness of the pattern on each slab, it doesn’t offer the same consistency of colour or appearance as a quartz worktop.
-This can be a real problem when viewing a marble surface in a kitchen showroom at another kitchen worktop supplier.
+A marble worktop can offer a traditional elegance but, due to the uniqueness of the pattern on each slab, it doesn’t offer the same consistency of colour or appearance as a quartz worktop, which can be a real problem when viewing a marble surface in a kitchen showroom at another kitchen worktop supplier.
 It can often be the case that the worktop fitted in your home is significantly different to one that has been viewed as an example.

 quartz vs. marble worktop key feature comparison